Raakajilm is a 490-hectare conservation property in the Mallee of northwest Victoria, Australia.

 This beautiful one hectare area will be seasonally wet, with a smaller permanent pool forming a drought refuge for wildlife.
 A wetland like this offers many opportunities to establish insurance populations of rare plants and a completely different bird-watching experience.

-Our seasonal nature diary - blog posts from October in previous years…
+Our seasonal nature diary - blog posts from November in previous years…

 Our blog posts are about birds, other creatures, plants and our projects.